 However, the number of nanoparticles that enter the body through vaccination is negligible compared to the amounts we ingest through shampoo, food, clothing and plastics.
 Vaccination does not make that much of a difference.

 Waiting for lower-risk vaccines

 All in all, it may be understandable that cautious, conservative-minded people prefer to wait for further vaccination options or prefer tried-and-tested vaccine types.
-This even so if such a vaccine - according to current test results - may not be as consistently highly effective as the new mRNA vaccines with their claimed up to around 95 per cent effectiveness.
+This even so if such a vaccine - according to current test results - may not be as consistently highly effective as the new, respective more modern mRNA vaccines with their claimed up to around 95 per cent effectiveness, which, according to my extensive research, have an overall better effective system and are therefore easier to tolerate for the immunocompromised and elderly, and provide just as adequate quality protection for the young and immunocompromised.
 However, this matters relatively little because an improvement in protection from 0 to 70 to 80 per cent is still a significant improvement, even compared to approx. 50 to 60 per cent of the usual flu vaccine.

 In this respect, it is understandable if many people outside the risk groups prefer to wait and let other people who need a vaccination more urgently go ahead to see how experience with it develops.
 Over time, in the coming months and years, it can also be assumed that there will be better criteria for vaccinations, for example for the elderly, for women, men, people of this or that provenance.
 At the moment, no one can say which or how many complications there will be and under what circumstances.